Specialized Welding Techniques For Skilled Trades Students

 Electron Beam Welding (EBW)

-Electron Beam Welding is a welding technique that uses an electron beam to create a strong bond between two metal parts.
+Electron Beam Welding is a technique that uses an electron beam to create a strong bond between two metal parts.
 EBW is often used in the aerospace industry to weld thin metals and alloys.
-It is a highly precise technique in welding training requiring specialized equipment and a high skill level.
+It is an exact technique in welding training requiring specialized equipment and a high skill level.

 Laser Beam Welding (LBW)

-Laser Beam Welding is a welding technique that uses a laser beam to create a strong bond between two metal parts.
+Laser Beam Welding is a technique that uses a laser beam to create a strong bond between two metal parts.
 LBW is often used in the aerospace industry to weld thin metals and alloys.
-It is a highly precise technique that requires specialized equipment and training.
+It is an exact technique that requires specialized equipment and training.

 Thus, these specialized welding techniques can be learned with the help of welding training programs.